 Memorial Day is called the unofficial start of the outdoor cooking season, and it’s a sure indication that things will be getting smoky.
 There’s a whole summer of grilled everything to look forward to…

-The steak is a classic choice for grilling, and one of our favorites.
+The steak is a classic choice for grilling and one of our favorites.
 We have many kinds of steak to choose from: Wagyu and Angus beef, buffalo, venison, and even lamb.
 Explore our steak options here.

 Once you have your steak, you need to decide how to cook it.
 The correct answer this time of year is always: on the grill.

 Here’s a basic recipe for cooking our ribeye steaks on either a gas or charcoal grill.
-Once you have the technique down, experiment with rubs, herbs, sauces, or compound butters.
+Once you have the technique down, experiment with rubs, herbs, sauces, or compound butter.
 Grilled veggies and mushrooms cooked on the grill in a foil packet make easy but delicious accompaniments.